Ciphrox/Hacktoberfest2021/README.md

 # NOTE

 **Hacktoberfest has excluded our repository.
 So most of your PRs wouldn't get counted.
 And i feel so sorry for that.
-This repo will be archieved.**
+This repo will be archieved so No PRs are to be accepted**

 ---